tnichols217/obsidian-external-embed/README.md

 Works by replacing the src attribute of the iframe tag with a global path using the file:// URI scheme.

 ## MD files
-This plugin also allows you to "iframe" an MD file, which will include its code in the document (can be another document or an online source)
+This plugin also allows you to "iframe" an MD file, which will include its code in the document (can be another document or an online source).
+You can also name the iframe with a "iframe-md" class to attempt to convert html to md

 ## Filesystem Access
 - Starting a src with "/" will start from the root of your vault